mbeam87/ruby-bandwidth-example/README.md

 Before run them fill config file `options.yml` with right values.
 Option `conferenceNumber` is required for chaos confernce only.
-Options `caller` and `bridgeCallee` are used by dolphin app only.
+Options `caller` and `bridgeCallee` are used by dolphin app only. option `domain_name` should contains an unique domain name.
 Option `domain` should contains host name (and port) which will be used to access to the server from external network.

 Warning: Transcription App has own options.yml file.
 Fill it too if you are going to run this app.i Don't forget run `bundler install` there too